The Role of Homeowner’s Insurance in a Personal Injury Claim

 But as the Aviva case demonstrates, it isn’t always obvious what policies apply in a case.
 Sometimes it takes some creative thinking and a careful investigation to determine what your options are.

-If you’ve been injured as the result of another person’s negligence, whether in an automobile accident or otherwise, contact the experienced personal injury lawyers of Preszler Law Firm for a free consultation.
+If you’ve been injured as the result of another person’s negligence, whether in an automobile accident or otherwise, contact the personal injury lawyers of Preszler Injury Lawyers for a free consultation.
 We will investigate your claim, help you determine what insurance policies may be available to compensate you, and pursue justice in and out of court.